openUC2/UC2-GIT/Readme.md

 <br> Fig. 1: Fourier-Optical Setup; Koehler Illumination where the illumination plane is conjugate to the objective pupil plane (BFP)
 </p>

 Besides optical components, the **UC2** building blocks can also host electronics such as **Arduinos** or **ESP32s** to create ''smart'' functions like LED array illumination, Z-stages, et cetera.
-Communication can be granted through the wired **I²** BUS or the wireless **MQTT** protocol.
+Communication can be granted through the wired **USB Serial** BUS or the wireless **REST-API**.
+For this the dedicated [**UC2-REST**](https://github.com/openUC2/UC2-REST/blob/master/README.md) will help you setting everything up.

 **UC2** is in active development.
 It is meant to be used not only by beginners, but also for professionals dealing with optical setups on a daily basis.
 Its magnetic click-and-go concept simplifies the process of aligning and adjusting the parts giving new tools acting as rapid-prototyping devices.
 It also comes with a series of open-source workshops (in the future) explaining the theory behind optics.

 People are also encouraged to share their work.
 We are curious what the community is doing with our little blocks.
 All necessary details to modify the design of the blocks are given in the sub-folders of the specific folders.
 Share your ideas through our [@openUC2-Twitter account](https://twitter.com/openuc2).

-With the version UC2_v3 we introduced an **injection moulded (IM) cube**.
+With the version *UC2_v3* we introduced an **injection moulded (IM) cube**.
 This makes the assembly easier becuase no screws or magnets are needed for the Base Cube.
 But there is also a **3D-printed (3DP) cube** that is alternative to the IM one an it is fully compatible - the cubes and baseplates can be arbitrarily combined.
 Find out more about the two different Cube designs in [ASSEMBLY_CUBE_Base](./CAD/ASSEMBLY_CUBE_Base) and more about the baseplate puzzles in [ASSEMBLY_Baseplate](./CAD/ASSEMBLY_Baseplate).

 *We are working on making the IM Cubes and Puzzles available for sale, but we are not able to offer a 'BUY' button yet.
 If you are interested in buying some components, contact us via email info@useetoo.org*